 Social Security Number.
 The social security number (SSN) is collected to enable the University to comply with federal requirements mandated under IRS tax laws and the Title IV student aid legislation and for other administrative purposes.
 The University assigns each student a unique identifier that is not the SSN that is used for most administrative purposes.
 If the SSN appears incorrectly on any University document, the undergraduate student must present a social security card indicating the correct number to the Office of the Registrar.

 Reporting Name and Address Changes.
-Undergraduate students must report any change of name and commuting or permanent address at the time such change occurs to the Office of the Registrar.
+Undergraduate students must report any change of name and commuting or permanent address at the time such change occurs to the One Stop Student Services.
 Legal name changes require official documentation.
 Students may elect to use a chosen name that differs from their legal name.
-For information on how to submit this request please contact the Office of the Registrar and/or the ITS Help Center.
+For information on how to submit this request please contact the One Stop Student Services and/or the ITS Help Center.

 Changes to current mailing address and telephone number can be made through use of the Student Administration System.